mrafa3/tidy_tuesday/2020/week31/README.md

 *  Using `geom_smooth()` to show relationship broken down by `species`.
 *  Using `ggtern::` to have a ternary diagram of penguin features.

+Further development:

+	* Could use linear discriminant regression or decision tree to predict the species of penguin.
+	* Could split the data into training and test (`caret::`), remove species label, and run kNN or naive Bayes to test label accuracy.

 ## Visualization

 ![](https://github.com/mrafa3/tidy_tuesday/blob/master/2020/week31/graphics/flipper_bill_by_species_viz.png)